Denatured Alcohol - European Commission

 Taxation and Customs Union

-When it has been denatured according to the EU rules, the alcohol can be exempted from excise duties.
+When alcohol has been denatured according to EU rules, it can be exempted from excise duties.

 This includes, for example, alcohol used for industrial purposes, to produce foodstuffs and medicines, or to manufacture cosmetics, biofuels, paints, anti-freeze and cleaning products.

-Directive 92/83/EEC (Article 27) states that, in order to benefit from the excise duty exemption, alcohol not intended for human consumption must be denatured in accordance to required methods laid down at national level.
+Article 27 of Directive 92/83/EEC on excise duties on alcohol and alcoholic beverages states that in order to benefit from the excise duty exemption, alcohol not intended for human consumption must be denatured in accordance to required methods laid down at national level.

-• Completely denatured alcohol (CDA) - Article 27 (1) (a): This is predominantly alcohol, which is for industrial use.
-There is a new "Euro" formulation used by the majority of Member States for completely denatured alcohol (CDA) of:
+• Completely denatured alcohol (CDA) (Article 27 (1) (a)) - This is predominantly alcohol for industrial use.
+There is a new "Euro" formulation used by the majority of Member States for completely denatured alcohol (CDA) of (per HL of absolute alcohol):

 • 1L methyl ethyl ketone (a smelling agent)